ClaireLynn/ChIP/Processing_Pipeline/README.md

 The bash script which generates all the directories and bash scripts for the pipline can be found in this folder: [**chipsetup.sh**](chipsetup.sh).

 Here, we will describe how to process your raw fastq files and get peaks and track files for IGV.
+The biggest advantage of using this pipeline is that it allows you to process all the files in your project simultaneously on the queuing system.

 ## Notes on bash scripts